Poor Will’s Miami Valley Almanack

 The Natural Calendar

-In the gardens of town and country, lily season deepens as Asiatic and Oriental lilies join the day lilies in a crescendo of color that peaks in four to five weeks.
-Cattails are showing their pollen as they grow in ditches and wetlands throughout the area.
+Coneflowers, white vervain, oxeye, horseweed, germander, teasel and wild lettuce blossom in the fields; tall bell flowers open in the woods.

+June’s berries are disappearing.
+Black raspberries decline quickly in warmer years.
+The best mulberries have fallen.
+July’s wild cherries are ripening, and elderberries are setting fruit.

-When long seedpods have formed on the locust trees, then annual cicadas start to chant.
-When you see the first black walnuts on the ground, then you know that this year’s ducklings and goslings are nearly full grown.
+Maroon seedpods have formed on the locusts.
+Some green-hulled walnuts are already on the ground.
+The earliest cicadas start to chant.
+This year’s ducklings and goslings are nearly full grown.
+Trumpet vine flowers fall in the midsummer rains.

-When the wheat harvest begins, then bright orange butterfly weed reaches full bloom and acorns become fully formed.
-Sycamore bark starts to shed, and thistle flowers change to down.
-Hemlock season is complete, stalks collapsing into the tall grasses.

-Poison ivy has green berries.
-The first touch-me-nots and the first thimble plants are flowering.
-Wild garlic is blooming.
-Rugosa roses are in full flower, accompanied by black-eyed Susans, wild petunias and hobblebush.

 In the Field and Garden